Work with us

 Support Staff Roles

 It’s not just our firefighters who make Scotland a safer country.
-If you’re looking for a career with variety, a challenge and opportunities for progression, and all the benefits you’d expect from one of Scotland’s key public service organisations, then why not consider joining the Scottish Fire and Rescue Service in one of our specialist or administrative functions.
+If you’re looking for a career with variety, a challenge and opportunities for progression, and all the benefits you’d expect from one of Scotland’s key public service organisations, then why not consider joining us in one of our specialist or administrative functions.

 Whether it’s Human Resources, ICT, accountancy, making sure our staff have the right kit, or making sure our fire appliances are ready for action, you’ll play a crucial role helping us deliver our vital service.
 We have a variety of roles ranging from clerical staff and drivers with a starting salary of around £11k to ICT professionals earning around £28k and senior management roles earning £50k+.